atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/predicting-outcomes.md

 reading_time:

 ---
-### Here is a simple question:

-#### How many jellybeans are in the plastic box?
+#### How many jellybeans are in the jar?

 ![](/assets/images/Frame (58).png)

-\-------------

-### Answer:

-#### 53 Jelly Beans
+#### The answer: 103 Jelly Beans

-If you guessed before looking at the answer, great: you are a scientist!
+If you guessed before looking at the answer, great: you are acting like a scientist!
 You made a hypothesis and then looked to see if you were right.
-If you did not guess, then you might be saying to yourself: “53 makes sense.” or “I would’ve guessed something like that around 50.”
+If you did not guess, then you might be saying to yourself: “103 makes sense.” or “I would’ve guessed something like that around 100.”

 ## The problem with not making predictions